-A fire prevention engineer (also known as a fire protection engineer) works to prevent fire damage and protect people from fires by recommending fire resistant or retardant materials to use along with suggesting fire-detection equipment.
-These experts are knowledgable in a variety of topics to help them be effective at their jobs, such as engineering and chemistry.
+A fire prevention engineer (also known as a fire protection engineer) works to prevent fires.
+Specifically, they try to prevent damage and protect people from fires by recommending fire resistant or retardant materials and fire-detection equipment.
+Additionally, these experts are knowledgable in a variety of topics such as engineering and chemistry.
+Next, take a moment to watch a video to fast track your career in fire protection engineering.

 How to Become a Fire Prevention Engineer